ussserrr/stm32pio/README.md

 It uses the STM32CubeMX to generate a HAL-framework-based code and alongside creates the PlatformIO project with compatible parameters to bind them both together.

-The [GUI version](/docs/GUI/README.md) is available, too (please, read this main introduction first).
+The [GUI version](/docs/GUI/README.md) is available, too (but read this main introduction first, please).

 ![Logo](/logo/logo.png)